fosdem-emudev-room/fosdem21-emulator-devroom-cfp/README.md

 # FOSDEM 21 - Emulator Development Room CFP
 We are pleased to announce the opening of the Call for papers for the inaugural edition of the FOSDEM emulator development room.

-Due to obvious reasons, this year FOSDEM 21 will take place **online**.
+Due to obvious reasons, the upcoming FOSDEM 21 will take place **online**.

 Unfortunate as that might be for some of us, it will also give some travel weary and/or shy -speakers the chance to participate.